micromaomao/blog/content/linux-ick/en.md

     <span class="hljs-comment">/* If it's a shared mapping, mark it clean in the child. */</span></span>
 </code></pre>

 Hmm, ok.
 This seems to just be setting the page table entries (PTEs) to be read-only (write-protect) if this page is supposed to CoW.
 If you drill down into either [`wrprotect_ptes`](https://github.com/micromaomao/linux-dev/blob/ick/include/linux/pgtable.h#L851) or [`pte_wrprotect`](https://github.com/micromaomao/linux-dev/blob/ick/arch/x86/include/asm/pgtable.h#L440), none of those functions does anything fancy aside from just manipulating or setting the PTE flags.

 Note that [`__copy_present_ptes`](https://github.com/micromaomao/linux-dev/blob/ick/mm/memory.c#L951) does 2 things at once &ndash; copy the PTEs to the child process's page table, and setting them as read-only in both the parent and the child if it is Copy-on-Write (CoW).
+This is slightly different from what we want to do, because we don't want to create a new page table &ndash; we just want to write-protect all the existing pages.
+How would we do that?

 If you want to have some fun, you can try breaking into the kernel debugger at a fork like this: